JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 Some APIs initiate long-running operations (such as network IO, file IO, CPU- or GPU-intensive work, etc) and require the caller to block until they complete.
 Coroutines provide a way to avoid blocking a thread and replace it with a cheaper and more controllable operation: *suspension* of a coroutine.

+Many asynchronous mechanisms available in other languages can be implemented as libraries using Kotlin coroutines.
+This includes [`async`/`await`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#composing-suspending-functions) from C# and ECMAScript, [channels](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#channels) and [`select`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#select-expression) from Go, and [generators/`yield`](##generators-api-in-kotlincoroutines) from C# and Python.
+See the description [below](http://localhost:5000/docs/reference/coroutines.html#standard-apis) for libraries providing such constructs.

 ## Blocking vs Suspending

 Basically, coroutines are computations that can be *suspended* without *blocking a thread*.
 Blocking threads is often expensive, especially under high load, because only a relatively small number of threads is practical to keep around, so blocking one of them leads to some important work being delayed.